kpilszak/nokia-snake/README.md

 To run this project, open this in a new tab: <a href="https://kpilszak.github.io/nokia-snake/">https://kpilszak.github.io/nokia-snake/</a>

 ## Sources
-This project has been created thanks to Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=rui2tRRVtc0">BUILD NOKIA 3310 SNAKE using JavaScript in under 15 minutes</a> from Youtube.
+This project has been created with help from Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=rui2tRRVtc0">BUILD NOKIA 3310 SNAKE using JavaScript in under 15 minutes</a> from Youtube.